 - Support local OSN User Groups where applicable

-To get an idea of OSN Days events, see the webpage for the December 2020 event in Taiwan, and the 2019 OSN Days website with tours in China, APAC, and North America.
+To get an idea of OSN Days events, see the webpage for the December 2020 event in Taiwan, and the 2019 OSN Days website with tours in Europe and APAC.
 Click into each city for detailed information.
-OSN Days Tours are now under consideration for 2019 and we welcome LFN community members from across the globe to consider hosting an event.
 Download this overview presentation for more information on becoming hosting an OSN Days event in your region.

 If you are looking to hold a less formal, smaller scale event, please see the OSN User Groups page.